 Vision impaired curlers follow Curling Canada’s Rules of Curling For General Play.
 In addition to Curling Canada’s Rules of Curling For General Play there are specific rules for vision impaired competitive events.
 These rules are documented in Rules of Curling for Officiated Play.

 In a competition curling event, a curling team has a maximum of four players who are totally or legally blind (visually impaired).
-If a team has one member who is totally blind, then the team is allowed to have a 5th player who is the team’s designated sweeper.
+As teams have one member who is totally blind, the team is allowed to have a 5th player who is the team’s designated sweeper.
 In addition to the players, each team has a sighted guide who assists the team on the ice.